gabrieltjaeger/route-validator/README.md

 ## Usage

-Run the main script to validate a sample route:
+Run the main script to validate a route.
+You should input a route to validate:

 ```bash
 python main.py